honeytrap/namecon/readme.md

 func main() {

-	// Create the name generator with the base template and NameGenerator rule enforner. simpleNamer := namecon.GenerateNamer(namecon.SimpleNamer{}, "app-%s:%s")
+	// Create the name generator with the base template and NameGenerator rule enforcer. simpleNamer := namecon.GenerateNamer(namecon.SimpleNamer{}, "app-%s:%s")

 	// create a new name based on a specifc group/app/subdomain.